tobymackenzie/tobymackenzie.com.data/content/site.md

 Server
 ------

-This site is hosted on DreamCompute, Dreamhost's unmanaged VPS service.
+This site is hosted on a Digital Ocean droplet (VPS).
 It runs Ubuntu, Apache, PHP, and MySQL.
-I use Ansible to manage server configuration.
-You can the [server management code repository](https://github.com/tobymackenzie/tobymackenzie.srv/).
+I use Ansible to manage server configuration in my [server management code repository](https://github.com/tobymackenzie/tobymackenzie.srv/).

 Code
 ----

 The site is built in PHP using the [Symfony](https://symfony.com/) framework.
 The blog section uses [WordPress](https://wordpress.org/).
-I use Parsedown Extra to convert markdown content to HTML.
+I use [league/commonmark ](https://github.com/thephpleague/commonmark)to convert markdown content to HTML.

 I use [Sass](https://sass-lang.com/) and [autoprefixer](https://github.com/postcss/autoprefixer) for building my stylesheets.
 I use [rollup](https://rollupjs.org/guide/en/) for building my javascript.